-We have been using an app system to ensure that those parents whose children currently receive free school meals have been able to obtain vouchers for use in supermarkets.
+We are using the national Government-funded scheme to ensure that those parents whose children normally receive free school meals have been able to obtain vouchers for use in supermarkets.
 The school orders the voucher codes on behalf of eligible families.

-Mrs Dodds, Assistant Headteacher, will be contacting all those families who are eligible for this support.
+Mrs Dodds, Assistant Headteacher, is the main contact all those families who are eligible for this support.

 What is happening to GCSE and A Level examinations?

-The public examinations for GCSEs, AS and A Levels have been cancelled.
+The public examinations for GCSEs, AS and A Levels were cancelled this year.